usask-rc/ansible-ec2-al2023/README.md

 8. Install the AWS CLI in Ubuntu

-See this guide, ensuring that you follow the instructions for Linux: https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html
+See this guide, ensuring that you follow the instructions for "Command line installer - Linux x86 (64 bit)": https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html

 When you are finished you should be able to run `aws --version` and see it installed correctly.